When you think about self-care ideas, what comes to your mind?

 (although you can read them like this as well. as you know, little by little, it adds up until you’ve completed the entire book)

-What I recommend reading in this case are books that are round-ups of quotes or short thoughts on various subjects.
+In this case, what I recommend reading are books that are round-ups of quotes or short thoughts on various subjects.

 I’m currently reading a book called “Signs by the roadside” by Ivo Andric, a series of short texts that are really quick to read, but very thought-provoking, and insightful.

 You’ve probably never heard of it, but I do recommend you to take a look.

 (I’m not an affiliate, just think it’s a very good book, for this or any other reading time)

-A different option is to read some book which contains Latin quotes (for example) or look around for some other type of books which might spark your interest.
+A different option is to read some book that contains Latin quotes (for example) or look around for some other type of book which might spark your interest.

 And let’s not forget.